Introduction

 Websites are used for many types of purposes.
 You can create storefronts, allowing a company to sell products.
 You could provide information about an organization, such as a digital brochure.
 Or you might develop a fully interactive application.
 Because of the flexibility and pervasiveness of websites, you can create all manner of projects.
 The first place to start when becoming a web developer is with Hypertext Markup Language or HTML.

-Imagine you want to create a resume to post publicly.
+Imagine you want to create a resume as a public post.
 You decided to create a webpage, which can be widely shared.
-It's a great way to control how your information will be displayed.
+It's a great way to control how your information is displayed.

-But to begin creating the page, you'll need to explore a bit about web development.
+But to begin creating the page, you need to explore a bit about web development.

-In this module you'll learn the core concepts of web development.
-You'll explore terminology and commonly used tools.
-You'll also be introduced to the three main languages used to create a webpage.
+In this module, you learn the core concepts of web development.
+You explore terminology and commonly used tools and are introduced to the three main languages used to create a webpage.

 • Explain what a webpage and website are